yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcvisualmanageroffice2003-class.md

 ### <a name="parameters"></a>Parametry
  [in] *pPropList*
- Wskaźnik do listy właściwości, która jest rysowania platformę.
+ Wskaźnik do listy właściwości, która jest rysowanie platformę.

 ### <a name="return-value"></a>Wartość zwracana
  Zwraca kolor tła *pPropList*.